greenm01/ec4x/docs/ec4x_specs.md

 Construction and repair of House assets is accomplished planetside or in orbit, with restrictions.

+The number of turns required to construct a ship is two turns, unless otherwise specified.

-The number of turns required to newly construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
-Assets remain decommissioned through the activity period.
+The number of turns required to repair a crippled ship is one turn.
+The ship's squadron must already be located at a colony equipped with a shipyard, and the ship remains decommissioned through the repair period.

-TODO: Explain construction capacity and rate
+Newly commissioned ships, and repaired ships, will remain in their existing docs until ordered to join a squadron.

+Spaceport and Shipyard construction capacity is limited by their CST tech.

 ## 3.1 Planetside Construction